The succession planning process in 7 simple steps

 The best answer is somewhere in the middle.
 While team leads should have a long-term perspective, there should be an active, fast-paced, and collaborative approach to handing over knowledge.
 Ideally, this would also be done through confluence pages or a company wiki, where institutional knowledge is public and not private.

-7) Document The Transition
+7) Document the transition

 Now that the handover of the job has been completed, what comes next?
 Documenting the transition is a crucial step, in order to note how the position was filled and to inform future processes.
 Keep in mind the following: